dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-use-systemfonts.md

 ## Example
  System resources expose several system-determined values as both resources and properties in order to help you create visuals that are consistent with system settings. <xref:System.Windows.SystemFonts> is a class that contains both system font values as static properties, and properties that reference resource keys that can be used to access those values dynamically at run time.
 For example, <xref:System.Windows.SystemFonts.CaptionFontFamily%2A> is a <xref:System.Windows.SystemFonts> value, and <xref:System.Windows.SystemFonts.CaptionFontFamilyKey%2A> is a corresponding resource key.

- In [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)], you can use the members of <xref:System.Windows.SystemFonts> as either static properties or dynamic resource references (with the static property value as the key).
+ In XAML, you can use the members of <xref:System.Windows.SystemFonts> as either static properties or dynamic resource references (with the static property value as the key).
 Use a dynamic resource reference if you want the font metric to automatically update while the application runs; otherwise, use a static value reference.

 > [!NOTE]
 > The resource keys have the suffix "Key" appended to the property name.